 Do You Need Renal Vitamins in Stage 5 Kidney Disease?

 Those with stage 5 kidney disease may have problems getting enough calories and nutrients from their diet due to restrictions and limitations that are needed to maintain kidney health.
-Another reason for poor nutrition is the lack of appetite that accompanies CKD.
+Another reason for poor nutrition is the lack of appetite that accompanies ESRD.

 This gap in the diet should be filled with nutritional supplements and renal vitamins.
 There are specific products available for people with diabetes and/or kidney failure.
 They often come in the form of liquid drinks, shakes, juices, bars, soups, cookies, or puddings.